Transfer of Credit Policy

 Evaluation Process to Determine Transferability of Course Work

-1. The evaluation process to determine transferability of course work begins in the McNeese Registrar’s Office with a review of the official academic transcript, or the official credential evaluation when necessary, provided by the institution(s) where the credit was earned.
+1. The evaluation process to determine transferability of course work begins in the McNeese Office of the Registrar and Admissions with a review of the official academic transcript, or the official credential evaluation when necessary, provided by the institution(s) where the credit was earned.

 2. Before specific course work is evaluated for transferability, McNeese determines if the institution awarding the credit is accredited by an institutional accreditor recognized by the United States Department of Education (USDOE).
 Transfer credit is awarded for academic credit earned at an institution accredited by a recognized USDOE institutional accreditor or at an institution outside the U.S. recognized by the appropriate ministry of education or agency.

-1. The Office of the Registrar utilizes the Database of Accredited Postsecondary Institutions and Programs at https://ope.ed.gov/dapip/#/home to determine accreditation status of an institution.
+1. The Office of the Registrar and Admissions utilizes the Database of Accredited Postsecondary Institutions and Programs at https://ope.ed.gov/dapip/#/home to determine accreditation status of an institution.

-2. For schools outside the United States, the Office of the Registrar confers with the Office of International Programs and utilizes publications from the American Association of Collegiate Registrars and Admissions Officers and NAFSA: Association of International Educators.
+2. For schools outside the United States, the Office of the Registrar and Admissions confers with the Office of International Student Services and utilizes publications from the American Association of Collegiate Registrars and Admissions Officers and NAFSA: Association of International Educators.

-3. If institutions are not institutionally accredited or recognized by appropriate governmental agencies, credit may be approved upon thorough evaluation by the Registrar’s Office and faculty in the specific disciplines.
+3. If institutions are not institutionally accredited or recognized by appropriate governmental agencies, credit may be approved upon thorough evaluation by the Office of the Registrar and Admissions and faculty in the specific disciplines.
 Evaluation of the course includes, but may not be limited to, recommendations of state educational agencies in the states in which the institutions are located; course description; learning objectives and syllabus; textbook(s); exams and assignments; prerequisites; faculty credentials of the course instructor; and other related learning requirements.

 3. Once institutional accreditation is verified, determination of course transferability includes review of the course description by academic department heads or appropriate faculty to determine if course content and objectives are comparable to the course expectations at McNeese.
 If needed, other appropriate documentation, which may include the syllabus; textbook(s); exams and assignments; prerequisites; faculty credentials of the course instructor; and other related learning requirements are reviewed.